JoinCODED/RJSDemo3-To-do-list/README.md

 }
 ```

-18. Replace the three props with 1 task per instance
+18. To avoid repition in our code, do the following: Replace the three props with 1 task per instance

 ```javascript
 // Components